 BanKo is also fine tuning the capabilities of the QR code system to allow more seamless inter-bank transfers and payments.

-To reach more SEMEs across the country, BanKo will continue to seek partnerships that can help advance financial literacy programs that complement the bank’s digitalization initiatives.
+To reach more SEMEs across the country, BanKo will continue seeking partnerships to help advance financial literacy programs that complement the bank’s digitalization initiatives.

 “We shall continue our partnerships with LGUs, DTI, and organizations to reach out to the microentrepreneurs.
 We will cover topics such as financial wellness, cash flow management, managing loans, as well as the holistic needs of clients that go beyond finances and loans,” said Mr. Mabiasen.

-These measures heed the call for greater collaboration among relevant sectors in the society, as recommended by the CASTER scoping study, to help MSMEs adapt to digital banking.
+As recommended by the CASTER scoping study, these measures heed the call for greater collaboration among relevant sectors in society to help MSMEs adapt to digital banking.
 The study found that microentrepreneurs are falling behind in terms of ability to conduct financial transactions digitally.

 The Collective Action Secretariat to Enhance Resilience among MFIs and MSMEs (CASTER) Scoping Study was conducted to evaluate opportunities, challenges, and solutions that may assist MSME and microfinancing institutions in their business recovery efforts.
 The study was a joint undertaking between Restart Me, BPI and BanKo.